Sling (weapon): Archaeology

-The oldest known extant slings from the Old World were found in the tomb of Tutankhamen, who died c.
+One of the oldest slings in the Near East is the "Manchester Sling" from the Twelfth Dynasty of ancient Egypt, c.
+2000-1800 BC, a completely preserved sling constructed entirely of plant fibre.
+Another sling was found in the tomb of the pharoah Tutankhamun, who died c.
 1325 BC.
 A pair of finely plaited slings were found with other weapons.
 The sling was probably intended for the departed pharaoh to use for hunting game.

-Another Egyptian sling was excavated in El-Lahun in Al Fayyum Egypt in 1914 by William Matthew Flinders Petrie, and now resides in the Petrie Museum of Egyptian Archaeology—Petrie dated it to c.
+Another Egyptian sling was excavated in El-Lahun in Al Fayyum Egypt in 1914 by William Matthew Flinders Petrie, and is now in the Petrie Museum of Egyptian Archaeology—Petrie dated it to c.
 800 BC.
 It was found alongside an iron spearhead.
 The remains are broken into three sections.
 Although fragile, the construction is clear: it is made of bast fibre (almost certainly flax) twine; the cords are braided in a 10-strand elliptical sennit and the cradle seems to have been woven from the same lengths of twine used to form the cords.

 Ancient representations

 Representations of slingers can be found on artifacts from all over the ancient world, including Assyrian and Egyptian reliefs, the columns of Trajan and Marcus Aurelius, on coins, and on the Bayeux Tapestry.

 The oldest representation of a slinger in art may be from Çatalhöyük, from c.
-7,000 BC, though it is the only such depiction at the site, despite numerous depictions of archers.
+7000 BC, though it is the only such depiction at the site, despite numerous depictions of archers.

 Written history

 Many European, Middle Eastern, Asian, and African peoples were users of slings.
 Thucydides and others authors talk about its usage by Greeks and Romans, and Strabo also extends it to the Iberians, Lusitanians and even some Gauls (which Caesar describes further in his account of the siege of Bibrax).
 He also mentions Persians and Arabs among those who used them.
 For his part, Diodorus includes Libyans and Phoenicians.
 Britons were frequent users of slings too.

-Livy mentions the most famous of ancient skillful slingers: the people of the Balearic Islands, who often worked as mercenaries.
-Of these people Strabo writes: "And their training in the use of slings used to be such, from childhood up, that they would not so much as give bread to their children unless they first hit it with the sling."
+Livy mentions some of the most famous of ancient sling experts: the people of the Balearic Islands, who often worked as mercenaries.
+Of Balearic slingers Strabo writes: "And their training in the use of slings used to be such, from childhood up, that they would not so much as give bread to their children unless they first hit it with the sling."